Thursday, October 29, 2015

 The Civic would remain on the sidelines on this day

-Three Ford GT's.
-Wow!
+Three Ford GT's together!

 Beautiful sports racer.
 Fat tires!